jgliss/geonum/README.rst

 Instructions and code documentation
 -----------------------------------

-The code documentation of pydoas is hosted on `Read The Docs <http://geonum.readthedocs.io/en/latest/index.html>`_
+The code documentation of geonum is hosted on `Read The Docs <http://geonum.readthedocs.io/en/latest/index.html>`_

 Get started
 -----------